-\begin{thm}[cf. \cite{FuLa:85}] If $Y$ is a connected algebraic space with a proper action of a linear algebraic group $G$, and if, for each non-negative integer $i$, we denote by $\Ch^i$ the degree-$i$ part of the Chern character and by $c^i$ the $i$th Chern class, then the following equations hold for all integers $n\geq 1$, $i\geq 0$ and for all $\cf$ in $K_G(Y)$:
+\begin{thm}[cf. \cite{FuLa:85}] If $Y$ is a connected algebraic space with a proper action of a linear algebraic group $G$, and if, for each non-negative integer $i$, $\Ch^i$ is the degree-$i$ part of the Chern character and $c^i$ is the $i$th Chern class, then the following equations hold for all integers $n\geq 1$, $i\geq 0$ and for all $\cf$ in $K_G(Y)$:

 and

 \end{thm}